Explore the Possibilities of a High School Blended Learning Experience

 *Check in OTIS when you sign up to see if you need to order any resources such as textbooks.

-Offered onsite in Abbotsford plus virtually via Zoom.
+Offered onsite in some areas plus virtually via Zoom.

 Lab and onsite project resources are supplied and handed out in class to students.

-This program requires learners to participate in 8-10 of our outdoor activities offered throughout the year such as ski-trip, hikes, dragon-boat, kayak/canoe, and more.
-The program fees cover all costs associated with these.
+This program requires students to participate in 8 -10 of the outdoor activities we offered throughout the year such as snowshoeing, camping hikes, rock climbing, kayaking/canoeing, and more.
+Program fees cover all activity costs.
 Activities vary from year to year.

 This cross-curricular program is offered onsite at most of our locations plus virtually via Zoom and blends 2 or 3 teacher-selected courses, including a Social Studies 12, English Studies 12, and at some sites, Christian Studies 11 or 12.